omermbashir/5-card-kuhn-poker/README.md

 - Update order affects convergence path
 - No abstraction (works for small games only)
 - Slower than modern CFR-based solvers for large games
+- The 3-card game was  solved by hand with infinite equilibria.
+I found only found one, hoping to try and solve for infinite equilibrium.

 ## Features